debanjandhar12/logseq-anki-sync/README.md

 -   Developer Documentation: [Compiling Instructions](https://github.com/debanjandhar12/logseq-anki-sync/wiki/Compiling-Instructions), [Structure of this Plugin](https://github.com/debanjandhar12/logseq-anki-sync/wiki/Structure-of-this-Plugin)
     > Please create a [github issue](https://github.com/debanjandhar12/logseq-anki-sync/issues) for any feature request and reporting bugs.

+# 🎉 Vote for features
+Vote Features for next version: <a href="https://forms.gle/DCQ6vLwBHpzjSegQ9">https://forms.gle/DCQ6vLwBHpzjSegQ9</a>

+If your feature is not listed in the form, you can also create a github issue.

 # 🙏 Support

 Loved the tool?
 Please consider donating 💸 to help continue development!<br/>